codeforkjeff/teams-chats-export/README.md

 ran the script, will be retained in the directory.
 (If you want to be really safe, consider making a backup copy of the archive directory from time to time.)

+Only "new" messages are downloaded, but this logic may not catch certain edge cases.
+If you're missing messages or you don't see edits, or you just want to be absolutely sure you're downloading everything, run `python teams_chats_export.py download --force` to re-process all the available messages on Teams.

 If you want to customize the html outputs, edit `templates/chat.jinja` to your liking and re-run the generate_html step above.